General Resort Information

 Your Disney Vacation Club (DVC) membership card will net you a 20% discount on food purchased at the Swan and Dolphin table down restaurants, however Shula's and bluezoo are excluded.

 Many of the restaurants at the Swan and Dolphin are eligible for the Tables in Wonderland discount.
+Some also take AAA and Disney Vacation Club.

 Members of the Starwood Preferred Guest Club should inquire as to the benefits available to them.